 &lt;sup>2 U.S. guaranteed obligations, which are explicitly guaranteed by the U.S. Government, do not require disclosure of credit quality.

-Federal Agency TBAs and mortgage-backed securities are classified as "NR" because they do not have explicit credit ratings on individual securities.
+&lt;sup>3 Federal Agency TBAs and mortgage-backed securities are classified as "NR" because they do not have explicit credit ratings on individual securities.